zephyrproject-rtos/zephyr/doc/introduction/index.rst

    systems.
 A native POSIX port, lets you build and run Zephyr as a native application on Linux and other OSes, aiding development and testing.

-**Virtual File System Interface with NFFS and FATFS Support** Newtron Flash Filesystem (NFFS) and FATFS Support, FCB (Flash Circular Buffer) for memory constrained applications, and file system enhancements for logging and configuration.
+**Virtual File System Interface with LittleFS and FATFS Support** LittleFS and FATFS Support,
+   FCB (Flash Circular Buffer) for memory constrained applications, and file system enhancements for logging and configuration.